 Redemptions in Kind: The Funds reserve the right to honor requests for redemption or repurchase orders by making payment in whole or in part in readily marketable securities ("redemption in kind") if the amount of such a request is large enough to affect operations (for example, if the request is greater than \$250,000 or 1% of the Funds' assets).
+To the extent feasible, redemptions in kind will be paid with a pro rata allocation of the Fund's portfolio.
 The securities will be chosen by the Funds and valued at the Funds' net asset value.
 A shareholder may incur transaction expenses in converting these securities to cash.

 When Redemptions are Sent: Once the Funds receive your redemption request in "good order" as described below, it will issue a check based on the next determined NAV following your redemption request.
-If you purchase shares using a check and soon after request a redemption, your redemption will not be processed until the check for your purchase has cleared.
+If you purchase shares using a check and soon after request a redemption, your redemption proceeds which are payable at the next determined NAV following the receipt your redemption request in "good order", as described below, will not be processed until the check for your purchase has cleared.